-All Architecture/Engineer (AE) consultants are required to deliver the project files using authoring software capable of producing three-dimensional solids based models with appropriate access clearances modeled to be used for coordination with the correct insertion points as determined by the AE.
+All architecture/engineer (AE) consultants are required to deliver the project files using authoring software capable of producing two dimensional plans with a minimum of three-dimensional solids based models for structure to facilitate MEP coordination with appropriate access clearances modeled to be used for coordination with the correct insertion points as determined by the AE.

-The design team will provide a fully coordinated and assembled model.
+The design team will provide a fully coordinated and assemble 2d and 3D model.
 In addition, the design team will provide postings that include the other disciplines for periodic quantity extractions and for planning construction early in the Design Development phase.

-Each project will be required to develop an Object Element Level of Development (LOD) Matrix (refer to Exhibit F) as part of its Execution Plan.
+Each project will be required to develop an Object Element Level of Development Matrix (refer to Exhibit F) as part of its Execution Plan.
 The matrix will assign responsibility, level of development by project phase and accurately describe the design and construction work.